hundredrab/MusicUtils/README.md

 In case of weird results, remember that the first result on Youtube is what is downloaded.

+### Rearranging files

+To arrange the music files which contain metadata neatly into folders (artist->album->files), use the following command.

+`mutils --arrange --directory /path/to/folder`

+or, more simply,

+`mutils -a -d path/to/folder`

 ## Manual installation of the project